luelhagos/luelhagos/README.md

 <h3> 👨🏻•💻 About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and interested in Machine Learning, Deep Learning, Data Science DL and Natural Language Processing.
+- 🤔 &nbsp; Exploring new technologies and interested in Machine Learning, Deep Learning, Data Science and Natural Language Processing.

 <!--
 **luelhagos/luelhagos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.